 Your baby's healthcare provider will ask questions about your baby's medical history,

 your family and pregnancy history, and your baby's current symptoms.
 He or she will

-be difficult to diagnose in a baby.
+to diagnose in a baby.

 Your baby's healthcare provider may refer you to specialists with experience in diagnosing